 The thoughtful application of user experience principles to an analytics dashboard can enhance the ability of users to extract insights and information.
 Which is, after all, the ultimate goal of a dashboard.

 That doesn’t sound so crazy, right?
 Why don’t we get into it a bit more.

-A major theme I have encountered during my experience as an analytics consultant is that when reports are made for people, they end up finding them hard to use.
+A major theme I have encountered during my experience as an analytics professional is that when reports are made for people, they end up finding them hard to use.
 In the end, they are unable to extract the business insights from all of the hard work that has been poured into the dashboard or report.
 Why is that?
 Generally, it’s because the user wasn’t thought of during the development process.